-It is the policy of the City to purchase securities only from those institutions on the City's approved list of broker/dealers and banks.
+It is the policy of the City to purchase securities only from those institutions on the City's approved list of broker/dealers.
 The Investment Committee shall at least annually, review, revise, and adopt a list of qualified brokers that are authorized to engage in investment transactions with the City.
-All securities dealers must be registered and certified with the Texas State Securities Commission, National Association of Security Dealers ("NASD") and Securities and Exchange Commission ("SEC").
+All securities dealers must be registered and certified with the Texas State Securities Commission, Financial Industry Regulatory Authority ("FINRA"), and Securities and Exchange Commission ("SEC").

 Those firms that request to become qualified bidders for securities transactions, including financial institutions, banks, money market mutual funds, and local government investment pools, will be required to provide a completed broker/dealer questionnaire that provides information regarding creditworthiness, experience, and reputation.
-Additional requirements include a certification stating that the firm has received, read, understood, and agreed to comply with the City's investment policy and implemented reasonable procedures and controls to preclude investment transactions that are not authorized by the City's investment policy.
 This list may be revised by the Investment Committee as the City's investment needs change.
 The Investment Committee shall approve all broker/dealers and shall also have the ability to limit the number of authorized securities dealers/banks doing business with the City.